Hives/makers-notes/week-4/bookmark-challenge-notes.md

 ### How did we do this?

 - Use an environment variable to tell us we're in the test environment.
-There are different ways of doing this, but in the walkthrough they put this in `spec_helper.rb`:
+There are different ways of doing this, but in the walk-through they put this in `spec_helper.rb`:
   ```ruby
   ENV['ENVIRONMENT'] = 'test'
   ```